 Incredibuild was not yet available back then.
 Therefore, we used another distribution technology to overcome this problem.
 Through that, we somehow managed to continue our development for the PlayStation 3.

 However, running different distributed build system on the same PC caused resource conflicts.
 It was clearly not what we wanted.
 Since we were developing for several different platforms, we could not simply divide those PCs into groups, and run each system on different groups.
 Also, maintaining two systems for the same purpose didn’t make sense financially.

-After discussing this issue with Xoreax, they generously let us try the then alpha version of XGE.
-If we can use XGE to distribute PlayStation 3 builds, then we will be able to unify our development infrastructure.
+After discussing this issue with Incredibuild, they generously let us try their then alpha version.
+If we can use Incredibuild to distribute PlayStation 3 builds, then we will be able to unify our development infrastructure.

-However, we wanted to keep the nice feature of IncrediBuild that enables you to run distributed builds within Visual Studio, without the hassle of having to setup every participating PC individually.
-This is an important characteristic of IncrediBuild for efficiency.
-Although XGE provides a more generic interface compared to the Visual Studio build agent, we could not use it as is because that would break the unified development environment.
+However, we wanted to keep the nice feature of Incredibuild that enables you to run distributed builds within Visual Studio, without the hassle of having to setup every participating PC individually.
+This is an important characteristic of Incredibuild for efficiency.
+Although Incredibuild provides a more generic interface compared to the Visual Studio build agent, we could not use it as is because that would break the unified development environment.

 The process of building PlayStation 3 projects with Visual Studio is composed of two steps.
 First, the add-in provided by the development environment generates a Makefile automatically.
 Then, Visual Studio processes the Makefile to invoke the compiler and the linker.